Blue Ridge Partners/Insights/Quality of Revenue (QoR) Diligence/Don’t Miss a Month: How Early Value-Creation Planning Drives Top-Quartile Returns

 • A robust commercial fact base to guide strategy

-• Early alignment between sponsor and management
+• Early alignment between the deal team and management

 • Clear, prioritized initiatives ready to launch post-close